 The upper level is also designed, equipped, and staffed to serve as a faculty resource area.
 Located here are campus audiovisual services, and information technology services.
 The professional reading room provides access to three computers for editing purposes.
 Laptops can be checked out here for classroom use or for extended travel use.
 Wireless access is available throughout the Library, both on the main level and on the upper level.

 Learning Resources

-The College offers a Reading and Writing Center, currently located in LRC1 where students may receive assistance on paper writing.
-There is plan to start a tutorial center once the Library moves away from its current location in the College Complex.
+The College offers a Reading and Writing Center, currently located in CC2-255 where students may receive assistance on paper writing.

 Library Resources Available Beyond the Library-the Virtual Library